galaxyproject/training-material/topics/evolution/tutorials/abc_intro_phylo/tutorial.md

 > 1. Click on the title of the completed FastTree job to show the row of small icons for saving, linking etc.
 > ![Screenshot of Galaxy icons.
 Seven small blue icons are shown on a green background.
 From left to right they are: floppy disk, link, information, redo, bar chart, flow chart and a question mark.](./images/LittleJobIcons.png)
 >
-> 2. Click the "Visualisation" icon that looks like a little bar chart.
+> 2. Click on the **Visualisation icon** {% icon galaxy-visualise %}
 > 3. You will be presented with a couple of options.
-Select "Phylogenetic Tree Visualisation" -- this seems to be the best one.
+Select **"Phylogenetic Tree Visualisation"** -- this seems to be the best one.
 >
 >    *Your tree is displayed!*
 >
 >    <!-- [SelectTreeVisualisation](./images/PhylogeneticTreeVisualisationOptions.png){:width="400"} -->
 >
-> 5. Find the angle brackets at the top right of the central panel.
+> 5. Open the settings panel via the **Visualisation Settings** {% icon galaxy-vis-config %} at the top right of the central panel.
 Click on these to reveal the settings and display options.
 Try out "Circular" and "Radial".
 >   Notice that there are quite a lot of long branches adjacent to the extant taxa (leaves) and that these branches are much shorter near the centre of the tree.
 > Note: **Short branches are much harder to get right.**
 > 6. (If you wish you may of course re-run FastTree and allow it to seek a Maximum Likelihood tree -- maybe once you've learned more about Maximum Likelihood.)